As digital advertising enters a privacy-first era, how will that impact OOH advertising, and what are some of the solutions?

 Privacy-safe MediaLiftTM for OOH measurement

 Proving the impact of advertising has long been the holy grail of measurement.
 Incrementality testing is a way to achieve that, but performing the exercise often requires significant resources and costs.
-With the Kochava Collective, our privacy-first independent data set, the Kochava FoundryTM team can perform accurate, affordable incrementality testing.
-This is done by analyzing a sampling of consented device profiles with exposure to OOH campaign placements, and then modeling a forensic control group based on consented mobile data from the Kochava Collective.
+The Kochava FoundryTM team can perform accurate, affordable incrementality testing.
+This is done by analyzing a sampling of consented device profiles with exposure to OOH campaign placements, and then modeling a forensic control group based on consented mobile data.
 Key performance indicators (KPIs) among the test group and modeled forensic control group are then analyzed to determine lift with greater than a 90% confidence interval.
 Using MediaLiftTM, a statistical form of measurement that is anonymous by design, the team can provide this form of measurement while respecting today’s user privacy requirements.

 When a national outdoor advertising company wanted to prove the efficacy of its OOH campaign for a food and delivery client, they asked the Foundry team to use MediaLiftTM.
 The team used MediaLift’s proprietary device scoring technology to formulate a universe of devices similar in behavior with the audience of devices exposed to the OOH campaign placements.
 By utilizing a modeled forensic control, as opposed to a traditional holdout group, the client could still advertise to their entire audience, as opposed to traditional incrementality testing which requires a portion of the intended audience to be suppressed.